 Gordano Motorway Services Area

 The toilets at Gordano costed Welcome Break £1,000,000 to install when they were introduced in 2006.
 Although they are now quite old, the room still looks relatively smart.
-It is one of few services to have toilets with a separate exit to the entrance - which directs people towards the food court.
+It is one of few services to have toilets with a separate exit to the entrance - the exit directs people towards the food court.

 The site got top marks in Holiday Which?
 Magazine's survey in 2006, it was said to have "stylish toilets" and the food was "as good as a local curry house".
 It didn't come first though, Tebay on the M6 did.

 During summer 2018, the former Days Inn hotel underwent a major refurbishment, rebranding to Ramada upon reopening.
 A large extension was also built to add more rooms, a new restaurant and bar and a fitness suite.

 In 2021, Which?
 Magazine ranked Gordano as the second-worst in the country, criticising its range of facilities and poor social distancing measures.